Primordial Black Hole Hot Spots and Nucleosynthesis: Primordial Black Holes

-Although there exist many different ways PBHs could form in the early Universe when overdensities surpass a critical threshold~\cite{Carr:2020gox,Carr:2020xqk} (see e.g.~\cite{Ai:2024cka,Choudhury:2023jlt,Kawana:2021tde,Kawana:2022olo, Cotner:2019ykd, Baker:2021nyl, Baker:2021sno, Choudhury:2023rks} and Ref.~\cite{Escriva:2022duf} for a recent review), one natural option is to consider that they formed from the collapse of super-horizon perturbations re-entering the horizon during the radiation-dominated era.
-We consider the case of a monochromatic mass distribution\footnote{Note that in general, PBHs can have extended mass distributions, see e.g.~\cite{Sasaki:2018dmp, Carr:2020xqk, Cheek:2022mmy}.} where PBHs all have the same mass $M_i$ when they form and we denote the temperature of the Universe at formation as $T_i$.
-This mass is related to the Hubble horizon at formation $H_i$ via
+In this paper, We consider the case of a monochromatic mass distribution\footnote{Note that in general, PBHs can have extended mass distributions, see e.g.~\cite{Sasaki:2018dmp, Carr:2020xqk, Cheek:2022mmy}.} forming from the collapse of super-horizon perturbations re-entering the horizon during the radiation-dominated era.
+We denote the temperature of the Universe at formation as $T_i$.
+Their mass is related to the Hubble horizon at formation $H_i$ via

-where $\gamma \sim 0.2$ is the gravitational collapse factor for a radiation-dominated Universe and $\rho_{\rm rad}$ the radiation energy density with temperature at formation.